SilkRose/Pony/src/stories/pink-persuasion/pink-persuasion.md

 Rarity blushes and smiles.
 "You did great, darling."

-*Who know, I might enjoy kissing Pinkie.*
+*Who knew, I might enjoy kissing Pinkie.*

 "That wasn't so bad, thanks.
 So, when is Pinkie's birthday?"